FengboMa/docs.spectraguru/docs/Analytics_Page/T-SNE.md

     $$
     {% endraw %}

 - *Kullback-Leibler divergence* is a way of measuring how much two probability distributions differ.
 By treating the similarity values of the true data and projected data as probability distributions, we can use Kullback-Leibler divergence to quantify how accurate the current model is.
 You can think of the “probabilities” corresponding to the similarity values as the probabilities of two points being part of the same cluster.
-Kullback-Leibler divergence is denoted by $D_{KL}(P || Q)$ and is defined by:
+Kullback-Leibler divergence is denoted by {% raw %} $D_{KL}(P || Q)$ {% endraw %} and is defined by:

+    {% raw %}
     $$
     D_{KL}(P || Q)=\sum_{x}P(x)log\left(\frac{P(x)}{Q(x)}\right)
     $$
+    {% endraw %}

     where $P$ and $Q$ are probability distributions.
 - *Gradient descent* is a minimization algorithm that calculates the gradient vector of a function at a particular input and takes a step in the opposite direction to determine the next input, since the gradient vector points in the direction where the function increases the fastest.
 This will be used to minimize the Kullback-Leibler divergence mentioned above.